 - Kooker, Arthur R. “The Foundations of a War Training Program,” Chapter 14 (pp. 454-487) in Craven, Wesley Frank and James Lea Cate, Editors, The Army Air Forces in World War II, Volume Six, Men and Planes.
 Washington, DC: Office of Air Force History, 1983.

 - 483rd Bombardment Group – Official Records – Microfilm roll B0642, Maxwell AFB, Alabama (provided by B. Guttery).
+[Contact us if you would like the 1,901 page PDF file.]

 - 483rd Bombardment Group Archive, Museum of Aviation, Robbins AFB, Georgia.